Accelerated Bachelors/Master's Program Procedures

 Step Two – Completing the ABM Request Form

-The approving advisor will contact the Graduate School to add the ABM designation to the student’s record.
-Then the advisor will complete and sign the ABM Request Form , including only the student’s planned classes with open registration.
+The approving advisor will contact the Graduate School (emailing email@example.com) requesting the addition of the ABM designation to the students record, noting which starting term and year the designation needs to be active.
+Then the advisor will complete and sign the ABM Request Form, including only the student’s planned classes with open registration.

 The advisor submits the completed ABM Request Form to the student’s graduation analyst in their program of study for review and signature.
 The analyst then forwards the ABM form to the Registrar’s Office for processing.